Contact Us

 Prisma Cloud (Cloud Workload Protection)

-Prisma Cloud (Cloud Workload Protection) offers cloud-native security to build cloud-native applications for hosts, containers, and serverless activities.
-The product protects infrastructure, applications, information, and licenses throughout the clouds (public, private, and hybrid) and also on-premises.
+Prisma Cloud offers cloud-native security for hosts, containers, and serverless deployments.
+The product protects infrastructure, applications, and data across public, private, and hybrid clouds, as well as on-premises.

 Pros

-• Detailed compliance alerts: Users say that the product displays data compliance (SoX, LGPD, GDPR, and CIS) and network security alerts in detail.
+• Compliance alerts: The product displays data compliance alerts (SoX, LGPD, GDPR, and CIS) and detailed network security alerts.

-• Granularity: Customers say that the granularities that the container defender feature extracts from the container layers are efficient.
+• Granularity: The container defender feature extracts granular information from container layers.

 Cons

-• Customization: Some reviewers comment that investigations and security policies are difficult to customize.
+• Customization: Investigations and security policies are difficult to customize.

-• Setup and learning curve: Some users argue that the product has a complex setup and a steep learning curve for beginners.
+• Setup and learning curve: Complex setup with a steep learning curve for beginners.

 Check Point CloudGuard Network Security

-Check Point CloudGuard Network Security offers microsegmentation, threat mitigation, and automated cloud network protection via a virtual security terminal across multi-cloud and on-premises environments.
+Check Point CloudGuard Network Security offers microsegmentation, threat mitigation, and automated cloud network protection across multi-cloud and on-premises environments.

 Pros

-• Centralized console: Some users say that the centralized management console is convenient for administering and monitoring security rules and events, making the security team’s work smoother.
+• Centralized console: The centralized management console is convenient for administering and monitoring security rules and events.

 Cons

-• Threat scanning system: Some comments argue that the threat scanning system should categorize threats to improve data interpretation.
+• Threat scanning system: The threat scanning system should categorize threats to improve data interpretation.

 VMware NSX